The key decision criteria for your B2B online shop based on Shopware

 Consideration of Incoterms

-Bookable delivery windows
+Bookable delivery slots

 B2B customers expect access to all relevant documents: